phalcon/documentation/docs/views.md

 If you like to use [Mustache][mustache], [Twig][twig] or [Smarty][smarty] as your template engine, you can visit our [incubator][incubator-engines] repository for examples on how to activate these engines in your application

 ### Custom
-When using an external template engine, [Phalcon\Mvc\View][mvc-view] provides exactly the same view hierarchy, and it is still possible to access the API inside these templates.
+When using an external template engine, [Phalcon\Mvc\View][mvc-view] provides exactly the same view hierarchy and it is still possible to access the API inside these templates.
 If you want to create your own template engine, you can leverage the API to perform the operations you need.

 A template engine adapter is a class that acts as bridge between [Phalcon\Mvc\View][mvc-view] and the template engine itself.
 Usually it only needs two methods implemented: `__construct()` and `render()`.
 The first one receives the [Phalcon\Mvc\View][mvc-view] instance that creates the engine adapter and the DI container used by the application.